Faculty of Law

 The BBA, LLB Dual Degree program is accommodated with Contemporary Honors subjects like Business Environment, Mergers, Acquisitions and Business Restructuring, Corporate Governance, Capital Market Regulations, Copyrights, Drafting, Forensic Science, Penology, Comparative Constitution, Patents, Banking and Bankruptcy, Maritime Laws, Juvenile Justice, Humanitarian and Refugee Law, Corporate Offenses, Air and Space Law, Investment Laws, IPR Litigation and Transactions, Commercial Arbitration, Trans-National Organized Crimes etc. The program is progressively dynamic in nature wherein there are Lab sessions included for better understanding of the BBA subjects.
 Apart from which, the students also undergo Internships, Moot Courts, Simulation and Negotiation exercises every year to get acquainted with the actual functioning of the Courts and Tribunals.

-The candidates interested in seeking admission to this program study shall follow the steps given below:
+The candidates interested in seeking admission to this program of study shall follow the steps given below:

-- Register the candidature for PESSAT by paying the prescribed fee i.e., Rs.1050
+- If a candidate wants to apply through PESSAT, he/she can register for PESSAT entrance test by paying the prescribed fee i.e., Rs.1050

-- The provisionally selected candidates shall be required to appear for personal interview and complete the admission process by paying prescribed fee as well as submitting copies of relevant certificates on or before the specified date
+- The selected candidates shall be required to complete the admission process by paying prescribed tuition fee as well as submit copies of relevant certificates on or before the specified date which will be mentioned to them during the phone call

-- If any of the selected candidates does not complete the admission process by due date, the waitlisted candidates will be invited to join the program of study.
+- If any of the selected candidates does not complete the admission process by due date, his/her candidature will be forfeited.

 For admissions to first year of the 5 year BBA, LLB integrated course, the candidate…